wilsonliaows/docs/connectors/docusign.md

 ## Working with generic triggers in Docusign

 ## Working with generic create/update/search actions in Docusign
+When using a Create/Send Document for Signing action in Docusign, the File URL must be in a downloadable format.
+For example, if you're linking to a Google Drive document, you must follow https://drive.google.com/uc?export=download&id=FILE_ID and replace FILE_ID.

 ## Articles on how to use additional special actions